Sheep and goats as pets

 Sheep and goats should have protection from extreme weather conditions.
 Their shelter does not need to be fancy or expensive.
 It just needs to provide a way for them to get out of the rain, snow, or wind.
 Goats do not like to get wet and will seek shelter quicker than sheep and other livestock.
 The shelter should be kept dry to prevent hoof or other disease problems.

 The worm parasite that causes the most health problems is called the barber pole worm.
-It is a blood sucking worm that causes they animal to lose blood (anemia).
+It is a blood sucking worm that causes the animal to lose blood and get anemic.
 If the blood loss is severe enough, death may result.
 You can tell if your sheep or goat has too many barber pole worms by examining the color of its lower eyelid.
-If it is pale (pinkish-white or white), you should deworm your sheep or goat.
+If it is pale (pinkish-white or white), you should deworm your sheep or goat with an effective dewormer.

 Young animals (less than 12 months of age) are particularly susceptible to parasites and may require one or more treatments (called dewormings) during their first year of life.
 Older animals develop immunity to parasites and may not require much, if any, deworming.
 The drugs used to kill worms are called anthelmintics.
-Ideally, you should use drugs that are approved (by the Food & Drug Administration) for sheep and/or goats.
-If the drug’s label does not include goats or sheep, you need to get a veterinarian’s approval to use the product.
+You should use drugs that are approved by the Food & Drug Administration for sheep and/or goats.
+A veterinarian can write a prescription for a non-approved drug.
+This is usually necessary for goats.

 Goats usually need higher doses of worming medicine than sheep and other livestock.
-Deworming medicine should be given orally.
+Deworming medicine should always be given orally (down the throat).
 You should buy a dosing syringe for this purpose.
 The dosing syringe will have a long nozzle that will allow you to deposit the medicine over the animal’s tongue into its throat.
-The syringe can also be used to give other medicine orally.
+The syringe can also be used to give other medicines or nutritional supplements orally.

 Another common parasite of sheep and goats is coccidia.
 Like stomach worms, coccidia are a normal inhabitant of the sheep or goat's digestive system.
-Coccidia are a single-cell protozoa that causes diarrhea and weight loss.
+They are a single-cell protozoa that can can cause scours (diarrhea) and weight loss.
 Coccidia damage the lining of the small intestine, where nutrients are absorbed.
 As a result, a severe infection can permanently stunt an animal’s growth.
-Young lambs and kids are most vulnerable.
+As with worms, young lambs and kids are most vulnerable.
 Adult sheep and goats develop immunity and are seldom overcome by symptoms.
 Each species of animal is affected by a different species of coccidia.
 For example, chickens cannot give coccidia to goats or sheep.

 The drugs which kill stomach worms are different from the ones that kill coccidia.
 The drugs which treat coccidiosis are also different from the ones that prevent coccidiosis.
 Consult a veterinarian for treatment recommendations.
 Coccidiostats (Bovatec®, Rumensin®, and Deccox®) are products which slow down the development of coccidia.
 They can be included in the feed, mineral, or water to prevent clinical disease.
 However, they are toxic to horses, ponies, and donkeys.